Club name & Headquarters

 Complaints

-If you, as a member, want to make a complaint about the club, its employees, officers, committee members, other members or guests, please write to the Secretary.
-Once received, your complaint will be investigated and dealt with by the management committee under club rules.
+f you, as a member, want to make a complaint about the club, its employees, officers, committee members, other members or guests, please write to the Secretary.
+Once received, your complaint will be investigated and dealt with by the Management Committee under club rules.